 – Turn off sound and vibration on all cell phones and electronic devices.

-Online and Correspondence: Students are expected to report any technical issues with online courses to the Registrar in a timely manner.
-Technical issues are not a viable excuse for not completing a required lesson, exam or course if left unreported.
+Online: Students are expected to report any technical issues with online courses to the Registrar in a timely manner.

 All lessons in a course must be viewed in their entirety to receive full credit for the course.
 Fast-forwarding through a lesson, you have not viewed in its entirety, is a violation of the attendance policy and may result in a grade of “incomplete”.